Phase-conjugation of the isolated optical vortex using a flat surfaces: Propagation of the speckle and isolated vortex line.

 In contrast to the speckle field, the isolated vortex line propagates rectilinearly in a free space and it is structurally stable (fig.\ref{fig.1}).
 This happens for example for the LG laser beam with topological charge $\ell$ \cite{Allen:1992}:

 where [$(z,r,\theta,t)\rightarrow (z,\vec r_{{\bot}},t) $] are cylindrical coordinates embedded at LG axis ($z-axis$).
 This straight vortex line is the exact self-similar solution of the free space wave equation in a paraxial approximation (\ref{opposite waves}).
 Our aim is to describe how to use the structural stability, hence self-similar propagation of the optical vortex for the non-holographic wavefront reversal by conventional mirrors, lenses and prisms.
 At the first sight our proposal looks a counterintuitive one, because we focus attention of experimentalists upon previously criticized $catseye$ prism PC techniques \cite{Zeldovich:1985}.
 The case is that the $rays$ $reversal$ (with small lateral displacement) inside the prism is not able to perform a $wave$ $propagation$ reversal of the random collection of optical vortices in a speckle field or in the complicated image optical field.
 This seeming paradox is resolved by taking into account that rays reversal means a photon's $momentum$ reversal, while helical phase singularity is reversed by means of the $angular$ $momentum$ resersal \cite{Okulov:2008}.
 Noteworthy that OAM direction is changed to the opposite one inside Dove prism due to one total internal reflection inside prism (at 45 degrees incidence angle) and two refractions \cite{Barnett:2002}.
 The same happens in $catseye$ prism due to the same reason: when the plane surface is tilted at the angle $\alpha$ with respect to propagation of vortex the rotational symmetry of setup is absent hence the angular momentum is not conserved and OAM is rotated at $2 \alpha$ angle.
 For both prisms the change of angular momentum is $2 \hbar$ per photon hence the prisms feel the torque $|\vec T|=2 \cdot I/ \omega$, where $I$ is intensity, $\omega$ is radiation frequency \cite{Okulov:2008}.
-As a consequence of OAM reversal the vortex propagates in the optical $loop$ schemes (fig.\ref{fig.2}, fig.\ref{fig.3}) as a perfectly phase-conjugated one due to the simple reflections from conventional prism surfaces, provided the vortex is slightly focused by a thin lenses in order to compensate diffractive divergence.
-The technical requirements for the $loop$ adjustment are the same as those previously formulated for the ring lasers and Fabry-Perot cavities with Hermite-Gaussian and Laguerre-Gaussian beams \cite{Rempe:2007}.